How To Repair Damaged Skin Barrier

 One of the first symptoms of a damaged skin barrier is skin dehydration which gradually evolves into intense dryness.

-Other signs of a damaged acid mantle include over sensitive skin, rosacea, dermatitis, skin rashes and of course premature aging.
+Other signs of a damaged acid mantle include over sensitive skin, rosacea, dermatitis, acne, skin rashes, and of course premature aging.
 All these signs indicate the deterioration and reduction of lipids that bind keratinocytes together and keep them healthy.

 There are various ways to repair a damaged skin barrier, but choosing effective ingredients that due to their biomimetic action, they get more easily absorbed to the skin, they replenish moisture and strengthen the acid mantle is the best choice.